DTP16/jekyll-rdf/README.md

 ```

 # Usage
 First, you need a jekyll page.
-In order to create one, just do:
+In order to  just do:
 ```
 jekyll new my_page
 cd my_page